ajbieber/url-shortener/README.md

 Before running the application, you will need to ensure you have a running instance of MongoDB, listening on the default port of 27017.
 My personal preference was to run Mongo via Docker, following the instructions found [here](https://hub.docker.com/_/mongo).
-To start my instance locally, I ran the command
+To start my instance locally, I ran the command:

 ```bash
     docker run --name mongo -p 27017:27017 -d mongo:latest